Bhuvanesh-prog/Bhuvanesh-prog/README.md

 - 👋 Hi, I’m Bhuvanesh
-- 👀 I’m interested in Doing some repository and projects based on python and web develepoment
+- 👀 I’m interested in Doing some repository and projects based on python, .Net and web develepoment
 - 🌱 I’m currently learning Java Script
 - 💞️ I’m looking to collaborate on python projects